arduino/ArduinoCore-samd/README.md

   detected (even with a pullup on A31 (SWCLK)), which would change the peripheral mux of A31 to COM.
   This might not normally be a problem, but one strange effect is that Serial2 loses characters if pin A31 is not set as INPUT.
   So, the startup code calls pinMode(31, INPUT).
+* Todo: Table summarizing which core files are modified and by how much
+* Todo: List changes due to adding/changing features vs porting to new chip

 ## Serial Monitor